-In executing all activities and procedures, we do not expect any benefit from, and keep an equal distance to all public institutions and organizations, administrative bodies, non-governmental organizations, and political parties; and we fulfill our liabilities with a sense of responsibility.
+In executing all activities and procedures, we do not expect any benefit from, and keep an equal distance to all public institutions and organizations, administrative bodies, non-governmental organizations, and political parties; and we fulfil our liabilities with this sense of responsibility.

-2. Our Responsibilities towards Our Customers
+2. Responsibilities towards Customers

 We adopt an approach which is focused on customer satisfaction and proactive in responding to customers' needs and demands in an appropriate and timely manner.
-We deliver our services on time and under the promised conditions; we approach our customers with respect, honor, fairness, equality, and courtesy.
+We deliver our services on time and under the promised conditions; we approach our customers with respect, honour, fairness, equality, and courtesy.

-3. Our Responsibilities towards Our Employees
+3. Responsibilities towards Employees

-We enable our employees to use their personal rights fully and correctly.
-We approach employees with honesty and fairness; and ensure a non-discriminatory, safe, and healthy working environment.
-We undertake the necessary efforts to enable personal development of our employees; with a social awareness support them in volunteering for appropriate social and community activities; and respect and assure the balance between their private and professional lives.
-ORAU recognizes and respects the rights of its people to freedom of association in accordance with local laws.
+We ensure the full and correct use of our employees' personal rights.
+We treat our employees honestly and fairly, and we are committed to a non-discriminatory, safe and healthy working environment.
+We make the necessary efforts for the individual development of our employees, support them to volunteer for appropriate social and community activities in which they will take part with the awareness of social responsibility, and observe the balance between business life and private life.
+ORAU recognizes and acknowledges the freedom of association of its employees in accordance with local laws.

-4. Our Responsibilities towards Our Suppliers/ Business Partners
+4. Responsibilities towards Suppliers/ Business Partners

-We act respectfully and fairly as expected from a good customer and ensure to fulfill our liabilities on time.
+We act fairly and respectfully, as expected from a good customer, and take the necessary care to fulfill our obligations on time.
 ORAU will select suppliers/ business partners on the basis of total value, including quality, price and services offered.
-All suppliers/business partners will be treated honestly and fairly.
-We carefully protect the confidential information pertaining to the persons, organizations and our suppliers/business partners.
+We approach all our suppliers and business partners with honesty, integrity and fairness.
+We carefully protect the confidential information of the people and organizations we do business with and our business partners.

-5. Our Responsibilities towards Our Competitors
+5. Responsibilities towards Competitors

 We compete effectively, only in areas that are legal and ethical, and avoid unfair competition.
-All ORAU people must not collaborate with competitors to restrain competition in areas such as price, credit terms, discounts, service, delivery, production capacity, product quality, or costs.
+All ORAU employees must not collaborate with competitors to restrain competition in areas such as; price, credit terms, discounts, service, delivery, production capacity, product quality, or costs.
 Avoid unnecessary contacts with competitors.
-Always obey the local laws when pricing the same goods to competing customers or requiring that a customer charge a certain price in reselling a product (including service warranty, and credit terms).
+We always comply with local legal regulations regarding the pricing of the same product to different competing customers or the pricing that a customer will apply when selling the product, including terms and service guarantees.